Gillingham Town F.C.: History

 The club was established on 14 November 1879 at the Phoenix Hotel.
-A successful period starting in the mid-1960s saw them win the Dorset League four times in five season.
+A successful period starting in the mid-1960s saw them win the Dorset League four times in five seasons.
 In 1970 they moved up to the Dorset Combination.
 The club finished bottom of the league in 1983–84, but avoided being relegated.
 In 2001–02 they won the League Cup, beating Westland Sports 2–1 in the final.
 They were league runners-up the following season, the first after the league was renamed the Dorset Premier League.
 After finishing as runners-up again in 2007–08, the club were promoted to Division One of the Western League.

 In 2009–10 Gillingham won the Dorset Senior Cup, beating Wimborne Town 2–1 in the final after extra time.
 A third-place finish in Division One in 2011–12 saw the club promoted to the Premier Division.
 Despite finishing ninth in the Premier Division in 2016–17, the club resigned from the Western League and dropped back into the Dorset Premier League to concentrate on building their new ground.
 In 2021 they were promoted back to Division One of the Western League.
+The club finished bottom of Division One in 2024–25 and were relegated to the Dorset Premier League.